uwplse/syncro/README.md

-# $NAME
+# Syncro

-$Name uses program synthesis to automatically generate incremental update rules that can speed up programs by orders of magnitude.
+Syncro uses program synthesis to automatically generate incremental update rules that can speed up programs by orders of magnitude.

 ## Installation